-If you are wondering what a particular org-mode function or variable does, the manual is not your only source of information.
+If you are wondering what a particular org-mode key combination, function, or variable does, the manual is not your only source of information.
 Carsten has also embedded a wealth of resources into the org-mode source code itself.
 These can be easily viewed using Emacs built-in help functions.

 For instance, let's say you want to learn more about creating a clock

 report in org mode.
 One way to do this is to type